pandas-dev/pandas/doc/source/timeseries.rst

 It's also possible to convert integer or float epoch times.
 The default unit for these is nanoseconds (since these are how ``Timestamp`` s are stored).
-However, often epochs are stored in another ``unit`` which can be specified:
+However, often epochs are stored in another ``unit`` which can be specified.
+These are computed from the starting point specified by the :ref:`Origin Parameter <timeseries.origin>`.

 Typical epoch stored units